Internal family systems therapy (IFS)

 The Self

-IFS therapist Lynn Palethorpe explains that while this approach is known for its efficient and effective treatment of trauma, it can help with almost any challenge you’re experiencing.
+IFS therapist Lynn Palethorpe explains that while this approach is often used in trauma work, it can help with almost any challenge you’re experiencing.

 “You will become super aware of your inner workings, or parts, such as irritating critical voices, distracting behaviours or overwhelming feelings.
 Organic change occurs as you begin to understand your ‘autopilot’ ways of being in the world and locate the buried pain and hurt, which have been well protected for so long.